 "To die a good death means to live one's life.
 I don't say a good life.
 I say a life."
 James Wright "Honey"

-indication, it looks like he's leaning toward the latter.
-His new CD Running to Paradise on Phoebe Claire Records is set for release in August
+Luke Powers is caught between trying tobring it all back home and making his getaway.
+If the title is anyindication, it looks like he's leaning toward the latter.
+His new CD Running to Paradise on Phoebe Claire Records is set for release in August2009.

 Or if not